PharmEasy company profile and its operation:

 PharmEasy helps patients connect with local pharmacy stores and diagnostic centers to get their extensive medical needs easily.
 It also can be treated as an e-commerce platform where one can buy medicines and other healthcare equipment by uploading an image of the prescription on the web app or website.
 This prescription is dispatched to a medical store near the customer’s area and then the order is delivered to the doorstep of the customer.

-PharmEasy Key Products & Services:
+PharmEasy company profile: Key Products & Services: